 Goat Meat for Sale in Michigan

-If you are interested in purchasing a live meat goat or a whole or half of processed goat meat, please contact us for availability and pricing using the form below.
+If you are interested in purchasing either a whole or half of processed goat meat, please contact us for availability and pricing using the form below.

 Popular meat goat cuts are similar to lamb cuts and include chops, steaks (shoulder and loin), leg (bone-in or boneless), shoulder roasts, shanks, stew meat, ribs, and ground.
 The chops and steaks are usually cut 1 1/2” thick and packaged 2 per pack.
 Custom cuts are subject to the processor’s approval and may result in additional costs.

 *Please note, we only provide local service.
 We do not ship.